Sjors/dao-challenge-blog/source/_posts/challenge-7.md

 First, let me explain where things are going over the next few weeks.
 I plan to remove the `transfer()` and `refund()` functions, and instead I'll create `BuyOrder` and `SellOrder` contracts, as well a `dividend()` function.
 Users won't be able to redeem tokens directly for ether; instead, they can trade tokens with one another.
 To reward users for holding on to their tokens, the owner of the smart contract can pay dividends to all participants.

 Initially, only the owner of the smart contract can issue tokens or pay dividends.
 This is easy to implement with the `onlyChallengeOwner` function modifier.
 Later on, I want to allow a majority vote or something more elegant.
 This is more complicated to implement and requires more than just writing secure code.
 In particular, I would need to consider how each mechanism could create bad incentives.
 The makers of The DAO put a lot of thought into how voting should work, yet there was serious [critique](http://hackingdistributed.com/2016/05/27/dao-call-for-moratorium/).
+For example yes-voters could vote immediately, but no-voters were incentivized to wait as long as possible or not vote at all.

-I'm also fascinated by the idea of using predication markets to make decisions, like in a [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/).
+In addition to the above, I'm also fascinated by the idea of using predication markets to make decisions, like in a [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/).
 At the same time, I want to keep things as simple as possible.

 So in a future version of this smart contract, tokens are issued in batches, used to distribute dividends, and can be traded between users.
 I think this is a simpler system than the [split proposals](https://daowiki.atlassian.net/wiki/display/DAO/How+to+split+the+DAO%3A+Step-by-Step) used by The Dao.